deeplearning4j/deeplearning4j/native.md

 # Performance Tuning

+ND4J comes with optional artifacts containing binaries for AVX2 and AVX512.
+If your processor supports these instructions set, by including them in your dependencies, you may get a performance boost of 2 or 4x for some workloads.
+More information on the [ND4J Installation](http://nd4j.org/getstarted) page.

 ## OMP_NUM_THREADS

 `OMP_NUM_THREADS` environment variable defines how many OpenMP threads will be used for BLAS calls and other native calls.
 ND4J tries to guess the best possible value for this parameter but in some cases, custom values for this parameter might perform better.
 The general rule for the «best value» here is the number of physical cores for 1 CPU.
 However, please note this parameter defines the maximum number and actual number of threads launched.
 For any individual op might (and probably will) be lower then this value.